sebrojasf/sebrojasf/README.md

 - 🔭 I’m currently working for Linets
-- 🌱 I’m currently learning Dockers, AWS, a more
+- 🌱 I’m currently learning Dockers, AWS, and more